Falven/azure-functions-keyvault-proxy/README.md

 # azure-functions-keyvault-proxy

-An Azure Key Vault API proxy written in Azure Functions.
+An Azure Key Vault API proxy written in TypeScript to host on Azure Functions.

 ## Goals